 Signs That Your Clematis Is Lacking Nutrients

 If your clematis struggles to flower, it may be due to a lack of nutrition.
 Clematis need fertile, well-draining soils that contain plenty of phosphorus to produce flowers.
-Add organic matter such as compost to increase the nutrient content of the soil and fertilize regularly.
+I like to add organic matter, such as compost, to increase the nutrient content of the soil and fertilize regularly.

 A nutrient imbalance within the soil could also cause the lack of flowers.
 If the soil contains too much nitrogen, your clematis will focus on producing lots of bushy foliage at the cost of flowers.
-To address this imbalance, use a high-phosphorus fertilizer such as bone meal or tomato feed.
+Use a high-phosphorus fertilizer such as bone meal or tomato feed to address this imbalance.

-Clematis vines can suffer from various fungal diseases, such as clematis wilt and powdery mildew.
-If your clematis doesn’t get adequate nutrition, then it can be more vulnerable to fungal infections.
+Clematis vines can suffer from fungal diseases, such as wilt and powdery mildew.
+If your clematis lacks adequate nutrition, it can be more vulnerable to fungal infections.

-Clematis should be fertilized every 4 to 6 weeks during the growing season.
-Begin feeding your clematis in early spring and continue until the first flowers start to emerge.
-Avoid fertilizing while the plant is in bloom because over-fertilizing can reduce the duration of the flowers.
+In my experience, clematis should be fertilized every 4 to 6 weeks during the growing season.
+I begin feeding my clematis in early spring and continue until the first flowers start to emerge.
+I avoid fertilizing while the plant is in bloom because over-fertilizing can reduce the duration of the flowers.

-Once your clematis has finished flowering, resume feeding once per week until mid-fall.
-This should encourage your clematis to produce another round of flowers before winter sets in.
-Use a high-phosphorus fertilizer to achieve optimal flower production.
+Once my clematis has finished flowering, I resume feeding once weekly until mid-fall.
+I find this encourages my clematis to produce another round of flowers before winter sets in.
+I recommend using a high-phosphorus fertilizer to achieve optimal flower production.

-Clematis that are growing in pots should be fertilized slightly differently than plants growing in the ground.
-Add slow-release fertilizer granules to the soil in the container two or three times during the growing season.
-Use high-phosphorus granules to promote flowering.
+Clematis growing in pots should be fertilized slightly differently than plants growing in the ground.
+Here, I’ll add slow-release fertilizer granules to the soil in the container twice or thrice during the growing season.
+I use high-phosphorus granules to promote flowering.

 The Best Fertilizer for Clematis

-High-phosphorus fertilizers are ideal for clematis because phosphorus helps produce more flowers.
-Choose fertilizers that have an NPK ratio of 5-10-5 or 5-10-10.
+As noted, I find high-phosphorus fertilizers are ideal for clematis because phosphorus helps produce more flowers.
+I always choose fertilizers that have an NPK ratio of 5-10-5 or 5-10-10.
 Remember that fertilizers containing too much nitrogen will produce bushy foliage at the expense of flowers.

 Choose organic high-phosphorus fertilizers wherever possible, as synthetic fertilizers can contain harmful chemicals.
-Bone meal is a good choice because it’s widely available and gets absorbed quickly.
-Liquid tomato feed can also work well because the extra potassium will supplement flower production.
+I’ve found that bone meal is a good choice because it’s widely available and absorbed quickly.
+Liquid tomato feed (via Amazon) can also work well because the extra potassium will supplement flower production.

 Always follow the packet instructions to avoid over-fertilizing your clematis.